nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 df_lc = missingdata_drop_bands(df_lc, verbose = True)
 ```

-### 2.5  Make all objects and bands have identical time arrays (uniform length and spacing)
+### 2.6  Make all objects and bands have identical time arrays (uniform length and spacing)

 It is very hard to find time-domain ML algorithms which can handle non uniform length datasets.
 Therefore we make them uniform by interpolating using KNN from scikit-learn which fills in the uniform length arrays with a final frequency chosen by the user.
 We choose KNN as very straightforward.
 This functional also shows the framework in case the user wants to choose a different scikit-learn function to do the interpolation.
+Another natural choice would be to use gaussian processes to do the interpolation, but this is not a good solution for our task because the flux values go to zero at times before and after the observations.
+Because we include the entire time array from beginning of the first band to end of the second band, most individual bands require interpolation before and after their particular observations.
+In other words, our light curves span

 ```{code-cell} ipython3
 #what does the dataframe look like at this point in the code?